Apple Cider Vinegar Tablets Versus Liquid

 • Skin Health: Diluted ACV is sometimes used topically to treat skin conditions like acne and eczema, although caution is advised due to its acidity.

-It's important to note that while these findings are promising, much of the research on ACV is still preliminary.
+you'll want to note that while these findings are promising, much of the research on ACV is still preliminary.
 More large-scale, well-controlled studies are needed to fully understand its effects and optimal uses.

 Apple Cider Vinegar: Liquid vs. Tablets - A Detailed Comparison